What is Y-DNA?

-I have already tested autosomal DNA, why do I need to test y-DNA?
+I have already tested autosomal DNA, why do I need to test Y-DNA?

-If you have already tested autosomal at AncestryDNA, Family Finder at FTDNA; MyHeritage or 23andMe this is very useful for certain situations.
+If you have already tested autosomal at AncestryDNA, Family Finder at FTDNA; MyHeritage, or 23andMe this is very useful for certain situations.
 However, autosomal testing has its limitations.
 As discussed above, autosomal DNA is inherited from both parents.
-If you look back at your 5x great-grandparents, all your autosomal DNA is made up from contributions of those 128 different individuals.
+If you look back at your 5x great-grandparents, all your autosomal DNA is made up of contributions of those 128 different individuals.
 And the amount you inherit from each ancestor is less and less with each generation further back, to the point of being negligible and of no benefit in determining relationships.
-Additionally, the amounts of autosomal DNA passed down is random, so you may not share any DNA with a fourth cousin, but possibly share DNA with an eighth cousin.
+Additionally, the amounts of autosomal DNA passed down are random, so you may not share any DNA with a fourth cousin, but possibly share DNA with an eighth cousin.
 The graph below represents the DNA you inherit from your ancestors.
 Autosomal DNA is represented by the gold color.
-Since the y-DNA, shown in blue, is not split with each generation, it can aid in determining relationships many-many generations back.
+Since the y-DNA, shown in blue, is not split with each generation, it can aid in determining relationships many generations back.

 Can DNA tests I have done with other companies be transferred to FTDNA?